Dorien: A sword. I have to imagine a sword that ignites a circle of fire.

 - The Angel episode "I've Got You Under My Skin" shows Wesley attempting and Angel succeeding in performing an exorcism on a possessing demon.
 There's talk about an exorcist priest which the two had sought before, but the priest in question had been killed by the same type of demon they wanted to exorcise.
 In any case, turns out the child was even worse than the demon.

 - Demon-heavy show Supernatural keeps things simple.
-To exorcise a demon, recite the proper incantation.
+To exorcise a demon, recite the proper incantation in Latin.
 Getting the demon to sit still long enough to do it is one thing though, and remembering the words is another...

 - The Scooby Gang performed an exorcism with bell, book and candle in one episode of Buffy the Vampire Slayer, though on a ghost rather than a demon.
 Cordelia was reluctant to participate, as "I've seen that movie.
 Even the priest died."

-- Nice twist on this in the Babylon 5 Direct-to-Video spin-off The Lost Tales.
-A character on the station was spectacularly demon-possessed, but we didn't see the exorcism as the preacher had him shipped back to Earth for it.
-The concept was that demons are trapped on Earth by some mystical barrier, and that this demon was deliberately trying to get exorcised from its victim on a space station so that it could then wander the universe freely.
+- Nice twist on this in the Babylon 5 Direct to Video spin-off The Lost Tales.
+A character on the station is spectacularly demon-possessed, but we don't see the exorcism, as the preacher has him shipped back to Earth for it.
+The concept is that demons are trapped on Earth by some mystical barrier, and this demon is deliberately trying to get exorcised from its victim on a space station so that it can then wander the universe freely.

 - A nun tries this on Jaye in Wonderfalls.

-- A very creepy Criminal Minds episode called "Demonology" centered around a priest who had been performing lethal exorcisms.
-Though it was left ambiguous as to whether he was using poisoned Holy Water (the teams working theory) or if the victims were all actually possessed by "taking you with me" demons.
+- A very creepy Criminal Minds episode titled "Demonology" centers around a priest who has been performing lethal exorcisms.
+However, it's left ambiguous as to whether he was using poisoned Holy Water (the team's working theory) or if the victims were all actually possessed by "taking you with me" demons.

-- A medium attempts to exorcise Sally in the North American remake of Being Human.
+- A medium attempts to exorcise Sally in Being Human (US).
 It very nearly works, but Sally manages to stop the ritual by briefly possessing the medium.